Green Party of Colorado

 The Green Party of Colorado (GPCO) is the affiliate of the Green Party of the United States for the state of Colorado.

 Overview

 The Green Party of Colorado first attempted to qualify for statewide ballot status in 1994.
 While the party was unsuccessful in gaining ballot access, the party did qualify for Qualified Political Organization status.
 This made it possible to register as a Green in Colorado.

 The Green Party of Colorado qualified for statewide ballot status in July 1998 and has retained its ballot status ever since.

-In 2000 the Green Party of Colorado hosted the 2000 national convention of the Green Party of the United States in Denver.
+In 2000, the Green Party of Colorado hosted the 2000 national convention of the Green Party of the United States in Denver.

-In the 2006 mid-term elections Tom Kelly running for U.S. House of Representatives District 1 received 20.2% of the vote, the best finish of any Green running for Congress in 2006.
+In the 2006 mid-term elections, Tom Kelly running for U.S. House of Representatives District 1 received 20.2% of the vote, the best finish of any Green running for Congress in 2006.

-In 2016, the party's candidate for president was Dr. Jill Stein.
+In 2012 and 2016 the party's candidate for president was Dr. Jill Stein.
+Howie Hawkins was the party's candidate for president in 2020.
+Dr. Jill Stein was the party's candidate for president once again in 2024.